UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 Now select the box and click "Link to Top Containers."
 ![select_top_container](https://user-images.githubusercontent.com/62356141/81593592-ae2bcf80-938d-11ea-9fe1-cc7af2864115.png)

 That's it!
 You have successfully added the top container to the resource record!
+Remember to save your work by clicking one of the "Save" or "Save Resource" buttons.

 ![oversize_box_342](https://user-images.githubusercontent.com/62356141/81594459-eda6eb80-938e-11ea-8539-498b56242111.png)